Analysis of two-component Gibbs samplers using the theory of two projections: Comparing Asymptotic Variances

 When $\tau = 1$ and $r = 0.5$, the result clearly holds.
 Fix $\tau \neq 1$ and let~$r$ be as in~\eqref{eq:r}.
 It's straightforward to verify that $r \in (0,1)$.
 Moreover, solving for~$\tau$ yields

 Then

 Routine calculations show that $k_2(r)/\kappa(\tau,r) = 2$. \end{proof}

 The relationship between~$r$ and~$\tau$ as given by~\eqref{eq:r} is plotted in Figure~\ref{fig:rtau}.
 It can be shown that this choice of~$r$ is not much worse than optimal in terms of minimizing $k_2(r)/\kappa(\tau,r)$.
 Moreover, as $\tau \to \infty$, $r \to 0$, and as $\tau \to 0$, $r \to 1$.
 In other words, this choice of~$r$ also satisfies the conditions in Corollary~\ref{cor:VDstar-large}.
-Of course, there are other choices of~$r$ that can achieve similar effects.

-Corollaries~\ref{cor:VDstar-large} and~\ref{cor:VRstar} show that, in terms of adjusted asymptotic variance, the RG sampler with a good choice of~$r$ is never significantly worse than the DG sampler, and can be considerably better in some cases.
+Corollaries~\ref{cor:VDstar-large} and~\ref{cor:VRstar} show that, in terms of adjusted asymptotic variance, when $\tau$ is extremely large or extremely small, the RG sampler with a good choice of~$r$ is never significantly worse than the DG sampler, and can be considerably better in some cases.
 One can say that the RG sampler is more robust in this regard.